OskarKlintrot/myblog/_posts/2015-11-01-this-bind-call-arrow-functions.md

 description: The keyword this is perhaps one of the most confusing things about Javascript, at least it is for me.
 If you think so to then this article is for you!
 Here we will talk more about what this actually is good for and how to avoid some pitfalls.
 redirect_from: "/this-bind-call-arrow-functions/"
 ---
 The keyword `this` is something I have had a lot of trouble to understand and still have.
-This article is a direct result of a discussion I hade with some brilliant Javascript programmers from my class and the class above at the program I study, web development at LNU in Sweden.
+This article is a direct result of a discussion I had with some brilliant Javascript programmers from my class and the class above at the program I study, web development at LNU in Sweden.
 It all started with a quite bad [blog post](www.walkercoderanger.com/blog/2014/02/typescript-isnt-the-answer/) where the author states that:
 >The real problem with TypeScript is contained in the statement that it is a “superset of JavaScript.”
 That means that all legal JavaScript programs are also legal typescript programs.
 TypeScript doesn’t fix anything in JavaScript beyond some things that were fixed in ECMA Script 5.

 However, that's not the problem with Typescript.
 That's the reason why projects like AnuglarJS and Heap choose to use Typescript.
 If you know Javascript, you know Typescript.
 Typescript just adds some good features as type checking, classes (ok, there in ES2015 now I know) and since Typescript is compiled down to Javascript you get a chance to find error before run-time.
 Still, everything you can do in Javascript you can do in Typescript.
 Win win!